_0001 — How Memex Came to Be

 Memex therefore evolved into:

-a model-agnostic continuity runtime that preserves structured reasoning state across time.
+a model-agnostic continuity runtime that preserves structured reasoning state across interrupted sessions, evolving projects, and long-horizon AI-assisted work.

 Models provide reasoning compute.